nijakow/raven/README.md

 A typical MUD server acts like a virtual UNIX computer.
 A mudlib represents the file system that the server starts out with.

-To set up a mudlib for Raven, create a this directory structure:
+To set up a mudlib for Raven, create this directory structure:

 ```
   + mudlib/